What is casting?

 d) Mold mismatch or mold shift will happen if the top and bottom of the mold are not aligned properly.

 e) Sand instability is the result when there is a loss of fine details on a casting or the wavering edges.

 f) Cold laps occur when the temperature of either the mold or the molten material is too low.

 g) Gas porosity occurs when gas in the mold seeps out through the molten material, leaving in its wake voids or bubbles once it cools down.

 4) Cooling Defects

-a) Hot cracks are caused due to quick cooling which are identified by ribbon like cracks on the metal.
+a) Hot cracks are caused due to quick cooling which is identified by ribbon-like cracks on the metal.

 b) Cooling deformation takes place when the metal casting warps away from the designated shape while cooling.

 c) Chilling defects may either take place when the mold is too cold or the casting is removed very quickly.